 Double-acting cylinders operate without a spring and instead have two ports, one on either end of the piston.
 The first application of pressure pushes the piston forward, a step in the process that the two models share.
 Then, the second burst of pressure on the other side of the cylinder pushes the piston back into place.
 The device applies pressure back and forth to create a smooth linear motion.

 Typically, double-action cylinders are better for industrial uses that require speed and strength, as they provide more force at a faster rate.
 They may also offer a longer lifespan before needing replacement.
 However, they are a more expensive option in comparison.
 Single action cylinders also have other advantages besides cost.
 They have a more straightforward design, are more compact and require half the amount of compressed air to function.

 Pneumatic Actuator Applications

-In addition to the conventional combustible automobile engine, pneumatic actuators can be found in air compressors, packaging and production machinery, mail tubes and transportation equipment like railway and aircraft applications.
+In addition to the conventional combustible automobile engine, pneumatic actuators are essential in air compressors, packaging and production machinery, mail tubes and transportation equipment like railway and aircraft applications.
 They’re crucial in many other industrial situations that call for switch, pump or sensor control as well.

 Advantages of Pneumatic Actuators

-Second, since pneumatic actuators that don’t rely on combustion can be manufactured easily and are relatively simple devices, they are also extremely durable, have low maintenance and offer a long operational life when used correctly.
+Second, since pneumatic actuators that don’t rely on combustion can be manufactured easily and are relatively simple devices, they are also extremely durable, have minimal maintenance needs and offer a long operational life when used correctly.

 As one of the most reliable distributors of pneumatic actuators, SEMCOR is ready to supply you with the equipment you need from leading manufacturers.
 In addition, thanks to our outstanding expertise and customer care, the technical support that comes with all our actuators is unbeatable.
 Contact us now for product descriptions, selection guidance and more.